 Dacia has also taught university courses in several topic areas, including introductory community development, complex organization, the nonprofit sector, asset-based organizing and teaching in urban communities.
 While at Northwestern University, she served as a graduate teaching assistant to Jody Kretzmann.
-Although she is no longer with the ABCD Institute, she is a fellow of the ABCD Center and remains a consultant to Chicago Public Schools.
+She is currently a Faculty member of the ABCD Institute at DePaul University.

 In 2010, the Haitian Connection invited Dacia to conduct a workshop series in Jeremie, Haiti, on using an asset-based approach to develop a community-based mental health program.
 While in Jeremie, Dacia also taught a weeklong introductory community development course at the University of the Nouvelle Grand’Anse (UNOGA) and subsequently became involved with a number of ongoing local development initiatives.
 She is a founding member of the UNOGA Foundation, which provides technical and financial support to the university.